aeris/cryptcheck/README.md

 If you want more information of what is going on under the hood, run the command with debug enabled, like ```bin/check_https example.org debug```

+## With Docker
+You can create the docker image with `docker build -t cryptcheck .`

+Execute with `docker run -t cryptcheck check_https example.org`

 ## Understanding results
 Rank goes from "A+" (perfect) to "F" (very weak).<br/>
 "M" means your certificate and your hostname mismatch.<br/>